 In Unity versions of Ubuntu (11.04 and later) the easiest way to access the terminal is through the search function of the dash Dash → Search for Terminal

-As Windows is not a Unix based OS, it lacks a native terminal emulator that is capable of provide a Unix shell.
+If you do not have Windows 10, since Windows is not a Unix based OS, it lacks a native terminal emulator that is capable of provide a Unix shell.
 This will require a work around.
 For our requirements, the most common solution is the installation of an open source terminal emulator called PuTTY that supports the communication protocols discussed below.
 If you are using a Windows machine and you have not already downloaded PuTTY you should do so now.

 After you’ve downloaded the PuTTY.exe file, move it to the location you prefer and double click to launch.